“A pearl is a beautiful thing that is produced by an injured life. It is the tear [that results] from the injury of the oyster.”

 Sometimes we find it almost impossible to see things from God’s perspective.
 We hurt, and lash out, sometimes irrationally.
 We subconsciously compare our situation to others we see and admire.
 This is something we do almost automatically.
 When it feels like we are being singled out, we get angry with God.
-(Deep down, we know better, but anger has its own weird sense of pleasure.)
+Deep down, we know better, but anger can get the best of us.

 God’s business is pearl-planting.
 He’s looking for a soft heart that can be cultivated.

-A pearl of great price, because it proceeded from my daughter’s tragic death.
+A pearl of great price, because it came to us as a result of our daughter’s tragic death.

-Our lives have been injured; and perhaps my illness has exacerbated things.
-Maybe physical issues or pain is a definite part of your life.
+Our lives have been injured, and perhaps my illness has exacerbated things.
+Maybe physical issues or pain are a definite part of your life.
 There is a myriad of ways we can hurt.
 At times we are angry.
-But remember, God has a plan.
-He also understands completely.
+But remember, God has a plan and He also understands completely.
 When Jesus meets you in heaven–he will do so with nail-pierced hands.

-“Though he slay me, I will hope in him.”
+“Though he slays me, I will hope in him.”

 A really, really good book:

 Paul Billheimer, the Christian author, wrote a book years ago entitled, “Don’t Waste Your Sorrows“.
-(The title alone is the worth the price of the book.)
-We are each have the potential of throwing away the work of God in suffering.
-We can literally waste the pain, the suffering, and the grief by turning our back and denouncing God to the world.
+(The title alone is worth the price of the book.)
+We each have the potential of throwing away the work of God in suffering.
+We can literally waste the pain, suffering, and grief by turning our back and denouncing God to the world.
 It happens all the time.